SOS-CER/SOS-CER.github.io/_projects/wolf-scheduler/ws-requirements.md

 ### Main Flow

   1. The student clicks the display schedule button.
-  2. The student sees the list of scheduled courses and events with columns for name, section, title, instructor, credit hours, meeting information, weekly repeat, and description.
+  2. The student sees the list of scheduled courses and events with columns for name, section, title, instructor, credit hours, meeting information, and description.
 If the meeting days are "A", the details view shows "Arranged".
 Otherwise, the meeting information shows the meeting days followed by the start time in standard time (e.g., 1:30PM), a dash, and the end time in standard time.
 Only "AM" and "PM" are used.
 If the row is an event, then the name, section, instructor, and credit hours are left blank.
 After the table, the total number of credit hours is listed for the given schedule.
   3. The student clicks the revise schedule button to return to the schedule editing functionality.

 ## <a id="uc10"></a>Use Case 10: Export Schedule